sakshisharma84/launchpad/docs/configuration-file.md

 ### `hosts`

-Specify the machines for the cluster.
+The machines that the cluster runs on.

-- `address` - Address of the machine.
-This needs to be an address the `launchpad` tool can connect to using SSH protocol.
+- `address` - Address of the SSH server that `launchpad` can connect to using SSH protocol
-- `privateInterface` - Discover private network address from the configured network interface (default: `eth0`)
+- `privateInterface` - Private network address for the configured network interface (default: `eth0`)
-- `ssh` - [SSH](#ssh) connection configuration options
+- `ssh` - [SSH](#ssh) Secure Shell (SSH) connection configuration options
-- `winRM` - [WinRM](#winrm) connection configuration options
+- `winRM` - [WinRM](#winrm) Windows Remote Management (WinRM) connection
+configuration options
-- `role` - One of `manager` or `worker` or `dtr`, specifies the role of the machine in the cluster
+- `role` - Role of the machine in the cluster.
+Possible values are:
+   - `manager`
+   - `worker`
+   - `dtr`
 - `environment` - Key - value pairs in YAML mapping syntax.
-Values will be updated to host environment. (optional)
+Values are updated to host environment (optional)
-- `engineConfig` - Docker Engine configuration in YAML mapping syntax, will be converted to `daemon.json`. (optional)
+- `engineConfig` - Docker Engine configuration in YAML mapping syntax, will be converted to `daemon.json` (optional)

 #### `ssh`

+SSH configuration options.

 - `user` - User to log in as (default: `root`)
 - `port` - Host's ssh port (default: `22`)
 - `keyPath` - A local file path to an ssh private key file (default `~/.ssh/id_rsa`)

 #### `winRM`

+WinRM configuration options.

 - `user` - Windows account username (default: `Administrator`)
 - `password` - User account password